15

 Step Two: Fix your technical issues

 This step is boring, but crucial.
-Search engine robots and artificial intelligence agents will abandon your site if they encounter errors such as 404 pages, redirect loops, slow page load times, and broken images.
+Technical SEO is its own discipline — the infrastructure layer that everything else depends on.
+Search engine robots and AI agents will abandon your site if they encounter errors such as 404 pages, redirect loops, slow page load times, and broken images.
+Fixing these issues directly leads to increased crawlability and, in turn, better search visibility.

 Perform a technical audit every quarter.
 Large ecommerce sites with thousands of products might need monthly checks.
-Use free tools like Google Search Console to identify issues.
-Prioritize fixes that affect user experience first.
+Use Google Search Console (GSC) to identify technical problems at scale.

 Implement schema markup.
 This is structured data that helps search engines understand what your content means.
 A recipe schema tells Google this is a recipe with cooking time and ingredients.
 A product schema tells Google this item has a price and availability.
 AI systems rely on schema to navigate your “filing cabinet” of information.